 While the idea of naming a baby after a favorite IKEA product seems like a bit of a stretch at first, humor us.
 We scoured the site to find the cutest chairs and fabrics to see if the names were just as charming as their material counterparts, and they are!
-Get your notepads ready—you'll want to jot these modern monikers down.
+Get your notepads ready—you'll want to jot these IKEA-inspired baby names down.

-Sofia is the Nordic spelling of the name Sophia, which was the third-most-popular girls' name in 2015.
+Sofia is the Nordic spelling of the name Sophia, which was the third-most-popular girls' name in the U.S. in 2015.
 It's also the name of a pretty blue-and-white–striped fabric at IKEA.
 The name recently grew in popularity in Sweden, thanks in part to Princess Sofia of Sweden, who married Prince Carl Philip in 2015.
-With a stylish name that means "wisdom," it's perfect for your own little princess.
+A stylish name that means "wisdom," it's perfect for your own little princess.

 Jan is a variation of John with German origins; it means "God is gracious."
-While it's commonly used as a boys' name in countries like Denmark and Sweden, it's more commonly used as a diminutive of Janet or Janice in the U.S. It's also the name of AD 100 interior designer Jan Showers.
+While it's commonly used for boys in countries like Denmark and Sweden, it's used as a diminutive of Janet or Janice in the U.S. It's also the name of AD 100 interior designer Jan Showers.
 At IKEA, a beautifully simple chair is called Janinge, a combination of two popular Scandinavian boys names (Jan and Inge).
 To us, it's the perfect gender-neutral name.

-Reidar is a popular Norwegian boys' name.
-It's the modern version of the Norse name Hræiðarr, meaning "warrior from the start," and it's also a minimalistic IKEA chair with a boyish edge.
-We think Reidar has a nice ring to it—could it be the next celebrity baby name?
+Odger is a Danish boys' name also used in French and German.
+It's historically a twist on the familiar name Edgar.
+It's also a minimalistic IKEA chair.
+We think Odger has a nice ring to it—could it be the next celebrity baby name?

 Another name rising in popularity after the Harry Potter series is Tobias, after Tobias Snape, and it seems the Swedes have taken to the Greek name in recent years.
-The name is also riding the popularity wave in the U.S.m where it's currently rated #316.
-At IKEA, Tobias is also a clear modern chair available is a variety of hues.
-We personally love the pink version.
+The name is also riding the popularity wave in the U.S. where it's currently on the list of most popular baby names.
+At IKEA, Tobias is also a clear modern chair available in a cool blue hue.

-Gregor is short for the Russian name Gregorius (or Gregory, in English), and it's also the name of a pretty woven desk chair at IKEA.
-The name meaning "watchful" or "vigilant" is a great choice for your brave little man.
+The moniker is a creative spelling on the classic name Theodore, which means "divine gift."
+It's also the name of a colorful stackable chair at IKEA.
 We're saving this one in our list of traditional names that are making a comeback.

 Not to be confused with "girly," the baby girls' name is Persian for "rose" and a common name in Denmark.
-It's also a light linen throw from IKEA, perfect for those warm summer nights.
+It's also a light linen fabric from IKEA, available in a few colors.
 If you think that Rose is overdone, try Gurli instead.